 The “Law” does not save; it was never designed to save.
 Only God can save His people; and He did.
 When the God of Israel put on flesh and shed His blood, He ransomed us, saving us from our bondage/slavery to sin and death.

 Paul says that the Law of God given through Moses is Holy, Just and Good; and if it was Holy, Just and Good when Paul wrote this 20 years after the resurrection of Christ, then it is Holy, Just and Good ‘today’!

-The Law of Moses is God’s list of Instructions for what He has determined is the way He wants His set-apart people to live.
-It was never designed to ‘justify’, redeem or save.
+The Law of Moses is God’s list of Instructions for how He wants His set-apart people to live.
+It was never designed to ‘justify’, redeem or ‘save’.
 The Law of God gives us knowledge of what sin is, at least according to Paul ~

 Romans 3:20 For by works of the law no human being will be justified in his sight, since through the law comes knowledge of sin.

 Unfortunately, to the great detriment of all, the Law was abused.
 It was taught incorrectly for generations (especially at the time of Jesus and Paul) that it, along with all of the man-made dogma, was the only way to salvation and entrance into God’s kingdom.

 Tragically, the opposite has occurred and the Law is being abused again, only now it’s being maligned and abandoned.